David Crombie: Royal Commission on the Future of the Toronto Waterfront

-Recent Public Services
+Other Public Appointments and Civic Engagement

-Crombie was appointed Ryerson's first chancellor in 1994 when the polytechnic was granted university status.
-He served in that role until 1999.
+Crombie became the first chancellor of Ryerson University in 1994 when the then polytechnic was granted university status.
+He served in that role until 1999 and became Chancellor Emeritus in 2006.

 Throughout the 1990s, he served in various advisory capacities to city and provincial governments relating to urban issues in the Toronto area.
-In 2007 he retired as CEO of the Canadian Urban Institute.
+From 2001 to 2007, he was the President and CEO of the Canadian Urban Institute.
 In April 2008, the Toronto District School Board selected Crombie to negotiate a solution to keep unfunded school swimming pools open to the public.

+He currently serves on the Honorary Council of the Loran Scholars Foundation and the board of the Planet in Focus Foundation.

-In 2014 he publicly opposed plans by the federally run Toronto Port Authority to lengthen runways at Billy Bishop Airport on the Toronto Islands to enable Porter Airlines to expand with jet planes.
+Crombie continues to be a visible participant in Canadian public discourse.
+In 2014, he publicly opposed plans by the federally run Toronto Port Authority to lengthen runways at Billy Bishop Airport on the Toronto Islands that would have enabled Porter Airlines to land jet planes.

-On May 13, 2004, Crombie was appointed an Officer of the Order of Canada.
-In 2012, he was made a member of the Order of Ontario.
-In 2013, he was inducted into the Canadian Disability Hall of Fame.
-Crombie serves on the Governors' Council of the Toronto Public Library Foundation, the Honorary Council for the Loran Scholars Foundation, and the boards of CivicAction and the Planet in Focus Foundation.
-In addition, Crombie is a member of the Patron's Council at Dying with Dignity Canada.
-He also serves on the advisory boards of the Ryerson Image Centre and CARP Canada.

-Crombie continues to be a visible participant of public discourse.
-In recent years, with his Red Tory views increasingly out of sync with conservatives politics, Crombie on numerous occasions joined ex-mayoral peers further to his left (Art Eggleton, Barbara Hall, David Miller and John Sewell) in issuing open letters on various issues being debated.
+In recent years, with his Red Tory views increasingly out of sync with conservative politics, Crombie on numerous occasions has joined ex-mayoral peers further to his left (Art Eggleton, Barbara Hall, David Miller and John Sewell) in issuing open letters critical of various public policies.
+These include the controversial practice of police carding and Ontario Premier Doug Ford's attempts to circumvent regulatory controls on development by giving mayors overriding powers or by weakening local conservation authorities.

+In 2020, Crombie and six other commissioners of the Greenbelt Council resigned in protest over an omnibus budget bill that sought to strip power from local conservation authorities in favour of ministerial authorities, opening the way for development in the greenbelt surrounding Toronto.

+Awards and Honours

+Crombie has been inducted into the Order of Canada as an Officer and has received Ontario's highest honour, the Order of Ontario.

+In 2019, Crombie was the recipient of an Award for Excellence in the Cause of Parliamentary Democracy from the Churchill Society.

-A park named after Crombie runs from Jarvis Street to Berkeley Street, in a formerly industrial area, that was converted to housing.
+David Crombie Park sits as the centerpiece of the St Lawrence Neighbourhood in downtown Toronto, which extends from Jarvis Street to Berkeley Street in a formerly industrial area that was converted to housing.